DerGuru/The-Resonant/New Chapters/Part3/P3-09_Consulting_Malvek.md

 Aloud, Jason said, "What exactly are you asking?"

 "Consultation.
 You work with our containment team.
 Use RAE's perception to assess RP-0's structure.
 Help us understand how to communicate with it.
-Maybe even reform it—teach it boundaries the way RAE learned them."
+Maybe even reform it - teach it boundaries the way RAE learned them."

 "And if we can't?"